Topological insulators and geometry of vector bundles: Modern theory of electric polarization

-First, consider how electric polarization is measured in experiment.
-The standard method is to take a crystal in a non-polar state, and put electrodes on its surfaces.
-Then the crystal is squeezed, which leads to the appearance of the bulk polarization and surface charges.
+Recall that a system of point charges $q_i$ with coordinates $\vec r_i$ is characterized by the dipole moment $\vec d = \sum_i q_i \vec r_i$.
+If the system is neutral, $\sum_i q_i=0$, the dipole moment does not depend on the choice of the origin.
+This is readily generalized to the case of the continuous charge density.
+Consider a one-dimensional crystal of length $L$ consisting of the ionic cores and the electronic cloud shown in Fig.~\ref{Fig:ClassPol} on the left.
+The dipole moment has two respective contributions:

+where $q_i$ and $x_i$ describe ionic cores, and $\rho(x)$ is the electronic charge density.
+The polarization of the crystal is the dipole moment per unit volume, which becomes $P=\frac{d}{L}$ in one dimension.

+In this way, the polarization of the crystal is determined by the static charge distribution.
+This is not, however, how the polarization is measured in experiments.
+For example, consider the piezoelectric effect.
+Suppose that we wish to measure the polarization of a cubic sample, which results from squeezing it in the $x$ direction.
+This is done by placing the electrodes on the two faces normal to the $x$ axis and connecting them by the shorting circuit.
+The deformation of the crystal leads to the redistribution of the charge in the bulk, which results in the appearance of the surface charges.
 These charges are used as a measure for the bulk polarization.
 They can be found from the current that flows between the electrodes in the external circuit during the process of deformation.

-Now we need to predict the results of the experiment form the microscopic, cell-periodic data.
-Suppose we know all microscopic parameters of a unit cell as functions of time.
-How can we find the surface charges?
-The problem is that microscopic theory cannot include the surface phenomena.
-Let us see what happens with the average dipole moment $P_{dip}$ of a unit cell when charge density is time-dependent.
-Taking into account continuity equation $\partial_t \rho = -\partial_x j$, one finds
+Thus, the classical definition of the polarization uses the static charge distribution, while in experiments one measures currents caused by the changes of the polarization.
+Two approaches are related by the continuity equation:

-Here $j$ is the current density (or simply the current, since the model is one-dimensional).
-The last term describes the average current through the unit cell.
-Observe that this is exactly what determines the charge accumulated on the surfaces, and the bulk polarization.
-Thus it is natural to associate the rate of change of polarization with
+where $j(x, t)$ is the current density (or simply the current, since the model is one-dimensional) and $\rho(x, t)$ is the charge density distribution.
+Fig.~\ref{Fig:ClassPol}, right, shows how the bulk current gives rise to the charge accumulation on the right end of the crystal, according to the continuity equation.

-This means that changes in polarization come both from the current through the unit cell boundary $j(a)$ and from the changes of the dipole moment of a unit cell.
-As we will see shortly, the current $j(a)$ cannot be determined from the cell-periodic charge density $\rho(x, t)$.

-We take the last equation as a defining property of the electric polarization $P$.
-This formula does not fix the absolute value of $P$ for a given state $f$ of a crystal.
-However, it can be recovered as a change of polarization from a non-polar initial state $i$ as